hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 #Angle Brackets

 ##HTTP
-HTTP is the method of communication between a client computer (using software such as a browser) and a server computer (for example, amazon.com).
+HTTP (Hypertext Transfer Protocol) is the method of communication between a client computer (using software such as a browser) and a server computer (for example, amazon.com).
-The client initiates communication by send a request message to the server.
-The request is processed and a response is sent back to the client.
+The client initiates communication by sending a request message to the server.
+The server processes the request and sends a response message back to the client.
 There is always one and only one response per request.

 An HTTP request must specify the
-Uniform Resource Locator (**URL**) resource the client is accessing.
+Uniform Resource Locator (**URL**), which specifies the exact resource that is the destination of the request.
-A URL consists of a scheme (e.g. http://), a domain (e.g. amazon.com), a port
+A URL consists of a scheme (e.g. `http://`), a domain (e.g. `amazon.com`), a port
+(optional,
-(not required if using default number, e.g. :8080), a path to the resource
+e.g. `:8080`), a path to the resource
-(optional, e.g. /products/12345),
+(optional, e.g. `/products/12345`),
-a query (optional, e.g. ?search=batman).
+and a query (optional, e.g. `?search=batman`).
 Other details of URLs are less common and not relevant to our discussion.